projf/projf-explore/graphics/fpga-graphics/sim/README.md

 Make sure you're in the sim directory `projf-explore/graphics/fpga-graphics/sim`.

-Build a specific simulation (square, beam, or bounce):
+Build a specific simulation (square, flag_ethiopia, flag_sweden, or colour):

 ```shell
 make square
 ```

-Or build all three simulations:
+Or build all four simulations:

 ```shell
 make all